lynndylanhurley/redux-auth/docs/api-expectations/email-sign-in.md

 ### Success Response Body

-This be an object containing the attributes that your API is configured to send regarding your user.
+This be an object containing the attributes that your API is configured to send describing your user.
 The attributes will be nested within a `data` object.
 At a minimum, this should contain the following attributes.

 ##### uid
 ###### string